CriMenghini/ADM/README.md

 In particular, for each assignment, you find a sub directory that contains:

-- `README.md` that describes the task
+- `README.md` that describes the task, the deadline and the deliverables.
+You can also find the needed forms for the delivery!
-- `SUBMIT.md` that gives the submission specifics

 ____

 ## Take a look at